 Working with A list casts on dance sequences soon gave way to Adam sliding into the director’s chair himself, helming – and also choreographing – an expanding showcase of barrier-breaking musicals and star-packed studio comedies such as The Wedding Planner, Bringing Down the House, The Pacifier, Bedtime Stories, Hairspray, Rock of Ages and What Men Want.
-Adam recently completed production directing Disenchanted for Disney, starring Amy Adams, Maya Rudolph, James Marsden and Patrick Dempsey, the highly-anticipated sequel to the beloved blockbuster musical Enchanted.
+Adam recently directed production directing Disenchanted for Disney+, starring Amy Adams, Maya Rudolph, James Marsden and Patrick Dempsey, the highly-anticipated sequel to the beloved blockbuster musical Enchanted.

 As a producer, Adam launched the Step Up film franchise and also co-produced the 82nd Annual Academy Awards, which earned twelve total Emmy nominations, and Adam himself two nominations for producing and choreography.
-Adam recently wrapped production Executive Producing the upcoming film Hocus Pocus 2, the sequel to the original Hocus Pocus, for Disney +.
-The new film reunites the beloved cast of Bette Midler, Sarah Jessica Parker and Kathy Najimy.
+Adam recently acted as Executive Producing for Hocus Pocus 2, the sequel to the original Hocus Pocus, for Disney+, which reunites the beloved cast of Bette Midler, Sarah Jessica Parker and Kathy Najimy.

 Adam’s range of talent, and body of work, also extends to culture-defining television.
 Adam has directed episodes for zeitgeist-grabbing shows that include Glee, Modern Family and Netflix’s A.J. and the Queen, and next he will be directing episodes for season two of Emmy-nominated Only Murders in the Building.